SansSouciFest.org

 Dancing by Kombat Breakers

-Synopsis: In Susanna Wallin's "Night Practice," the seven dancers from Coventry's Kombat Breakers are seen hanging out on a floodlit football pitch at night.
+In Susanna Wallin's "Night Practice," the seven dancers from Coventry's Kombat Breakers are seen hanging out on a floodlit football pitch at night.
 There is no coach to be seen and the film explores the undirected energy that comes from being able to do whatever you want.
 Shot on a pitch in the middle of the night in Coventry, "Night Practice" combines the structure of meticulous training with simple magical wonder.
-(Brighton, UK)

-Please, 2008, includes live performance, 6 min, DVCAM
+Please, 2008, USA, includes live performance, 6 min

 Produced and Directed by Tara Rynders